barclayd/Phone-Book-API/README.md

 ### CI

 * GitHub Actions is in operation as a CI pipeline to verify the passing of unit and integration tests on each push in a PR branch to ``main``

+### Future Improvements

+If I had more time, I would implement the following:

+* Improved authorisation for all API calls
+* Improve range of testing for unhappy path
+* Implement a CD solution using GitHub actions to deploy server to production
+* Improve validation and sanitization of user input